KKGHOSE2021/dhaka-metro-rail/README.md

 # React Project : Dhaka Metro Rail

-This project is developed based on intermediate level of knowledge using React, React DOM, Firebase, bootstrap, fontawesome.
+This project is developed based on intermediate level of knowledge using React, React DOM, Firebase, Bootstrap, Fontawesome.

 # Live site :